 By default, there is only one connection (called "public") with full access rights.
 Most games will never edit their connections, and simply use the default public connection.
 However, if security is a priority, you can change the access rights on the public connection or add more connections for specific purposes.

-The serverside code for multiplayer games always has full access rights, since it´s running in a trusted enviroment in the Player.IO server cluster.
+The serverside code for multiplayer games always has full access rights, since it´s running in a trusted environment in the Player.IO server cluster.

 Each client library (ActionScript3, .NET...) has a different implementation of the Connect() method, but they all look almost the same: